Outsourced (film): Plot

 Asha realizes that the shipment has gone to another Gharapuri, an island.
 They both reach the island and get the shipment, but the boat that was supposed to ferry them back catches fire.
 With no resort, they check into a hotel, where Asha accuses Todd of being frivolous with Kali.
 They argue but end up having sex.
 Upon their return Asha informs Todd that she has been engaged to a family friend named Ashok since she was four years old.
 She says their affair could be only a "Holiday in Goa", a term for a short time spent with a lover before marrying another.
 Todd is confused but accepts the situation.

 The call center MPI is nearing six when Dave calls to let Todd know that he needs to be picked up from the railway station.
 When Dave arrives, the power shuts down due to flooding, but the employees manage to set up their workstations on the roof and resume business.
 Dave is impressed, but when the employees go to the local bar to celebrate, Dave informs Todd the business is being shifted to China.

 Todd informs the employees they have been fired, and Dave is erasing all data off their hard disks.
 Asha tells Todd that she has been writing a novel on her work computer called Holiday in Goa that needs to be saved.
 Todd gets the hint and they leave for Gaurav's (another employee's) house, where they spend time together.
 Todd refuses to go to China but suggests Puro as a replacement.
 Puro is seen leaving for China with his new wife.

-Upon his return to the United States, Todd receives a phone call from Asha just as the screen turns black and the end credits roll.
+Upon his return to the United States, Todd calls his mother to see about spending more time with her, a lesson he learned from Puro's aunt.
+Right afterwards, he gets a phone call from Asha just as the screen turns black and the end credits roll.